Tax Tips for Facebook and Meta Monetisation for UK Creators (2026/27 Guide)

 If your taxable turnover from all sources — including Facebook and Meta monetisation — exceeds £90,000 in any rolling 12-month period, you are legally required to register for VAT with HMRC.

-• Charge 20% VAT on all applicable services provided to UK clients
+Charge 20% VAT On all applicable services provided to UK clients

-• Submit quarterly VAT returns through HMRC’s Making Tax Digital system
+Submit quarterly VAT returns Through HMRC’s Making Tax Digital system

-• Issue VAT-compliant invoices to brands and clients
+Issue VAT-compliant invoices To brands and clients

-Key Tax Deadlines to Remember in 2026
+Key Tax Deadlines for 2026/27

 Date Obligation

-31 October Deadline for paper Self Assessment tax returns
+31 October 2026 Deadline for paper Self Assessment tax returns

-31 January First Payment on Account due (if applicable)
+31 January 2027 First Payment on Account due (if applicable)

-31 July Second Payment on Account due (if applicable)
+31 July 2027 Second Payment on Account due (if applicable)

-6 April Start of the new tax year
+6 April 2027 Start of the new tax year

 Why Professional Accountancy Support Matters for Meta Creators